End: dec 2021

-- Norway has special natural resources and favourable conditions for culturing microalgae, but also special needs for proteins and fatty acids for sustainable fish farming and agriculture industries
+- Norway has special natural resources and favorable conditions for culturing microalgae, but also special needs for proteins and fatty acids for sustainable fish farming and agriculture industries.

 - A successful A2F will demonstrate the potential for future development of a wide range of novel food and feed, produced in a sustainable and environmentally friendly way.

 - The potential benefits to society are considerable when producing high quality proteins and fatty acids, as well as other bioactive molecules, at the lowest possible trophic level without need for arable land.